nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/tutorial/10-computation-caching.md

 Based on the state of the source code and the environment, Nx was able to figure out that it had already run this exact command.
 Nx found the artifact in the local cache and replayed the output and restored the necessary files.

 > Caching only works with the Nx CLI.
-Running `ng build todos` will run the command every single time.
+Running `ng build todos` runs the command every single time.

-## Building Multiple Projects
+## Building multiple projects

 **Now, run `npx nx run-many --target=build --projects=todos,api` to rebuild the two applications:**